 4. The Cuillin Hills

 He came and picked me up at my hotel and was a lovely guy.
 We headed to the base of the Cuillin Hills and grabbed a coffee at the little pub there and then headed for the hills.

 I visited the Isle of Skye in early April and the weather was still quite mixed.
 We walked for a couple of hours and it was absolutely stunning.

 However, the wind picked up a lot so instead of staying out in the Cuillin Hills for the entire day, Mitchell suggested a sightseeing drive – which was a much warmer option.

 5. Drive the A87 and B roads around the top east side of The Isle of Skye

-This was one of my favourite activities on the whole trip – thanks to Mitchell from Skye Ghillie.
-The scenery in this area of the Isle of Skye was absolutely majestic – although of course, it was constantly changing with the weather.
+This was one of my favorite activities on the whole trip – thanks to Mitchell from Skye Ghillie.
+The scenery in this area of the Isle of Skye was absolutely majestic – although, of course, it was constantly changing with the weather.

 Depending on the weather your first stop can be Quiraing – a very scenic rock formation.
 There is a walk to the prison but the weather was not on my side so we didn’t risk it.

 The Old Man of Storr is also great for photos and is perhaps the most famous walk on the Isle of Skye as well as its icon.
 The Isle of Skye is one of the highlights of this Scotland Itinerary 7 Days.